Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 export TEST_MODE=record && rushx test
 rushx pack
 ```
+You may send this artifact to your customer if your services are still in private preview and some customers want to try it out.
 # Create/Update the ci.yaml

 Now, if everything looks good to you, you can submit a PR in azure-sdk-for-js repo with all the changes you made above.
 Before you do that, you need to add/update the ci.yml file.
 Depends on whether there's already one in your package folder.